Anton7444/OSharePC/README.md

 For offline backend checks, run `CatShareSender.exe --selftest` and `CatShareSender.exe --mockphone`.
 Because the backend is a Windows GUI executable, inspect `%LOCALAPPDATA%\CatShareSender\sender.log` for `SELFTEST PASSED` and `MOCKPHONE PASSED`.

-## Privacy

-Transfers are designed to occur locally between the Windows PC and the connected device.
-The application writes operational logs and received files locally; review the configured destination and log path before sharing diagnostic data.

 ## Known Limitations

 - Device discovery and transfer compatibility depends on the phone's OShare implementation and Windows Bluetooth/Wi-Fi environment.
 - Physical phone testing is required to validate a particular phone model and transfer direction.
-- The project currently has no published open-source license.

-## Contributing

-Please open an issue with reproducible steps, Windows version, phone/app version, and relevant redacted log excerpts.
-Pull requests should preserve the existing transfer protocol behavior and include appropriate build or test evidence.

 ## Disclaimer